TIBCOSoftware/snappydata/docs/install/upgrade.md

 # Upgrade Instructions

-This guide provides information for upgrading systems running an earlier version of SnappyData.
-We assume that you have SnappyData already installed, and you are upgrading to the latest version of SnappyData.
+This guide provides information for upgrading systems running an earlier version of TIBCO ComputeDB.
+It is assumed that you have already installed TIBCO ComputeDB and you are upgrading to the latest version.

 Before you begin the upgrade, ensure that you understand the new features and any specific requirements for that release.